nushell/nushell.github.io/book/coloring_and_theming.md

 ### Working on light background terminal

-Nushell's default config file contains a light theme definition, if you are working on a light background terminal, you can applied light theme easily.
+Nushell's default config file contains a light theme definition, if you are working on a light background terminal, you can apply the light theme easily.

 ```shell
 # in $nu.config-file